-How to navigate by the stars: the basics of celestial navigation
+How to navigate by the stars: the fundamentals of celestial navigation

-Not so many are aware, however, that stars aren’t only good for gazing at, but also make for highly reliable, convenient, and – of course – free navigational tools.
-Learning how to navigate by the stars takes a little practice, granted, but once you’d got the basics down, on clear nights you’ll be able to do your nocturnal wandering with confidence and without the aid of a map and compass.
+Yes, you can use the patterns in the night sky to effectively know which direction you're heading in.
+Learning how to navigate by the stars takes a little practice, but once you’d got the basics down, on clear nights you’ll be able to do your nocturnal wandering with confidence and without the aid of a map and compass.

 How to navigate by the stars in the Northern Hemisphere